 null

-How to Grow Philodendrons
+How to Grow and Care for Philodendrons

-There are two types of philodendrons: climbing and non-climbing.
-Climbing types, including Philodendron hederaceum var. oxycardium, make popular hanging basket plants.
+There are two forms of philodendrons: climbing and non-climbing.
+Climbing types, including the heart-leaf philodendron, make popular hanging basket plants.
 They produce rootlets along the length of their stems that help them climb, but they're also happy trailing out of a container.
-Non-climbing types sprout leaves from a growing tip at the base of the plant.
-They usually have large leaves, and are not always great for the home environment, due to size.
+Non-climbing, or upright, types sprout leaves from a growing point at the base of the plant.
+They usually have large leaves and are not always great for the home environment, due to size.
 If you have the space, though, they are beautiful specimens!
-Philodendron bipinnatifidum, or the lacy tree philodendron, is one of the more popular non-climbing varieties with large leaves.
-(Take care if you have children or pets, though, as all philodendrons are toxic if eaten.)
+While you may still see Philodendron bipinnatifidum, also known as the tree (or split leaf) philodendron, this plant was recently reclassified as Thaumatophyllum bipinnatifidum because its DNA was found to be significantly different from other philodendrons.

 Houseplants